kckuei/masmx86-assembly-final-proj/README.md

       break
 ```

-For example, an input string of '109' would be processed in the following manner:
+For example, an input ascii string of '109' would be parsed to a SDWORD in the following manner:
 ```
 ‘1’ = (49)
 49 - 48 = 1